 ActivityTimeline can be a perfect way to fill these missing gaps.
 Designed from the outset as a simple, easy-to-use resource planning tool, the cloud, and the server-based tool allows you to manage all the human resource and organize your capacity planning.

 The main functionality of ActivityTimeline: Activity Dashboard, Workload, Availability, Worklogs, and Workload indicators allow PMs to get better visibility and get a more profound understanding of the inner workings of your team so you can improve how work gets done.

 Activity Timeline is an important resource planning tool for visualizing and planning your projects.
 It provides a dashboard where you can schedule your Jira tasks, as well as add in custom events.
 This is helpful for calculating your workload, availability, and utilization.
 Additionally, you can generate timesheets and reports based on your Activity Timeline data.

 Timeline view allows to keep an eye on the overall timeline of a project or team.
-You can easily understand the scope of your project, team’s capacity, user’s availability.
+You can easily understand the scope of your project, the team’s capacity, and user’s availability.

 The next point when visualization on the winning side is assigning tasks.
 Note down all the resources you will need for the project and match them up with your team’s talents and skills.
 Play to your team’s strengths for the best results.
-For example, if you have quality assurance engineer involved in two teams with 30% and 70% workload on each, then you need to calculate capacity every time.
-ActivityTimeline automatically calculate workload and availability in real-time by showing the overload and underload of users.
+For example, if you have a quality assurance engineer involved in two teams with a 30% and 70% workload on each, then you need to calculate capacity every time.
+ActivityTimeline automatically calculates workload and availability in real time by showing the overload and underload of users.